Meghan McCain Is Pregnant, Says She Will Be ‘Extra Vigilant’ & Appear On ‘The View’ Via Satellite

 “Yay.
 Congrats.
 Do you know what you’re having yet?
 Dem or Rep?” a second follower joked.

+Meghan’s pregnancy comes after a heartbreaking loss.
+Last summer, The View co-host revealed she had a miscarriage, according to a USA Today report.
+She lost her baby during a photo shoot for the talk show.
+Despite her inner turmoil, Meghan had to pose and represent conservative women throughout the country.
+She tried to keep her experience private, but ultimately, she chose to open up about it.

-Last week, Meghan tweeted that she missed her co-host Joy Baher, who decided to stay home since she’s in the high-risk category, despite their infamous on-air clashes.
+Last week, Meghan tweeted that she missed her co-host, Joy Baher, who decided to stay home since she’s in the high-risk category, despite their infamous on-air clashes.
+It looks like the expecting mother will see a lot less of all her co-hosts in person now that she will also work from her house.